A Patient Claim Line Case Study

 A 59 year old woman with a history of abdominal symptoms and surgery, was given an inappropriate exploratory laparotomy procedure by medics at Barking, Havering and Redbridge University Hospitals NHS Trust.
 It was claimed that there was a failure to provide the woman with all the available treatment options and that conservative management would have been appropriate.
 It is also claimed that it would have resolved her problems.
 Instead, during the surgery there was damage caused to her ureter and she had to undergo further surgical procedures.
 All of this resulted in the loss of her right kidney.

-The woman contacted Patient Claim Line and medical negligence solicitor, Andrew Hesketh, pursued the claim on her behalf.
+The woman contacted Patient Claim Line and Head of Medical Negligence, Andrew Hesketh, pursued the claim on her behalf.

 As a result of the surgery, which could have been avoided, the woman lost her right kidney.
 She had a history of abdominal symptoms and surgery and had suffered with previous difficulties due to the presence of extensive adhesions.
 In the previous surgical procedure there was an explicit warning in her medical records advising against any further surgery and explaining that this would be very difficult.
 This wasn’t explained to the woman and she wasn’t made aware of this before the decision was taken to proceed to surgery.